MicrosoftDocs/ai-builder/ai-builder-docs/share-your-prompt.md

 ## Understand the Share panel

 When you select the **Share** action, a **Share** panel appears.
-This is where you select users or teams in your organization with whom you will share your prompt.
+This is where you select users or teams in your organization with whom you'll share your prompt.

 ### Prompt list views

 The prompts visible to you appear in three different views on the Prompts page.

-- My prompts: the prompts you created
+- **My prompts**: The prompts you created.
-- Shared with me: the prompts that are shared with you
+- **Shared with me**: The prompts that are shared with you.
-- All prompts: all the prompts that you created or that are shared with you
+- **All prompts**: All the prompts that you created or are shared with you.

 ## FAQ